TheoCam/project/README.md

 //Game description:
 1. In this game, player has to control a snake to collect letters.
 In each round, a word will be given.
 Player needs to use keyboard (A, left; D, right; W, up; S, down) to control the moving direction of the snake to collect letters so as to spell this word.
-2. The length of words in each round will increase as the level.
+2. The game difficulty will increase, which means the length of words in each round will increase as the level.
 3. If the entire word is spelt correctly, win this round and enter the next round.
 4. If the snake hit the wall or hit itself, the game fail.
 5. Complete 10 rounds, win the game.
-7. Positions of letters are randomly generated each time.
+6. Positions of letters are randomly generated each time.
-8. The level of difficulty will increase with the round.
-9. Enter 'Q' to quit and save the game.
+7. Enter 'Q' to quit and save the game.
 Next time the player enters the game, it will start from the saved round.
-10. Sample.
+8. Sample.
    The word you need to spell in this round: APPLE
 //   **********************************
 //	  *                                *